animo/minor-blockchain-2020/docs/week-2/expanding-by-interacting-with-other-contracts-and-blockchains.md

 #### Require

 The require function is a function that checks certain global requirements to be met before allowing the code to execute.
+It is used often within functions.
 In the case of a betting contract for example there might be a requirement that all participants are part of an agreed upon array of participants.
 Using require, the function will not execute further if the requirement doesn't pass.

 ```solidity
 // in function that should only be activated by the owner address